owncloud-archive/documentation/admin_manual/configuration_ldap/ldap_proxy_cache_server_setup.rst

 Then you can click on "detect base dn" or enter it manualy. then click on "test base dn".

-If you fullfill all requirement you should get a green light and "configuration ok" message.
+If you fullfill all the requirements you should get a green light and "configuration ok" message.

 Configure Users

 Select the objectclass for the users, for example "user".

-Verify your settings, you will see the number of users being found.
+Verify your settings; where you will see the number of users being found.

 Configure Login Attributes

-A configuration appears by default, adjusted to the users configuration, if required, adjust the login paramethers additional login attributes.
+A configuration appears by default, adjusted it to your users configuration.

+If required, adjust the login paramethers additional login attributes.

 You can check users with any of the allowed login options.
-You can adjust them or let them the way they are.
+You can adjust them or leave them the way they are.

 Configure Groups